 In addition, the development team must continually update the documentation.
 By the time the project goes to QA, the documentation should be 100% accurate to the final specification that the client will expect, and should reflect adjustments made during the development phase to work around unforeseen issues.

 The final stages of development should include so-called "Preflighting" work to make sure the site is ready for its eventual liftoff.

-QA’s final output is to validate to the DRI that the project is ready to launch.
+QA’s final output is to validate to the Strategist that the project is ready to launch.
 QA must also tweak the documentation as it discovers various details and quirks around the project.

 Launching a website is a delicate process.
 We try to launch at times when the public is less likely to see the new site, just in case something comes up.
 We are big fans of Cloudflare (See how to setup Cloudflare), a reverse-proxy service, which makes it easy to switch back to the old site if needed.

 The project team is responsible for executing the launch of the site and monitoring it closely after launch to ensure it is working properly.
 While a full QA pass after launch is usually not necessary, we like to have the whole team quadruple check key functionality from multiple devices in their own location.
 This helps validate one more time that everything is good to go.

 After the project is completed, the PM must run the closing procedure.
 This accounts for things like closing the relevant Harvest and Basecamp projects, conducting a retrospective meeting, alerting the social media team, and so on.

 If we decided to recommend support work during the original Diagnostic or during the project, we must now come to a final agreement with the client.
 The Strategist is responsible for prompting this conversation.

 Most of the time, project support should be handled by the same staff that did the original project.
 This ensures continuity and simplicity of the client experience.
 This means that Strategist who create websites should also be adept at managing a retainer.